maelys-mcardle/adventure/examples/ottawa/entities/world/shops.md

 A person at the desk greets you, and talks to her colleague.
 The place is brightly lit and super clean.

+## shopGayBar: gay bar

+You are in the gay bar.

+This place is all older cis gay men.
+Young gay people don't tend to go to bars anymore; acceptance has made safe spaces like these obsolete.
+Not that it's safe for trans people; your friends have been harassed in this bar.

+Still, you sit down by the bar.

+## shopFeministSex: feminist sex shop